simonmichael/hledger/CONTRIBUTING.md

 Rebase your commits against latest master for easiest review.
 Especially if they start to conflict.

-Some conventions we often use in commit messages:
+We like to use some conventions in commit messages when it makes sense.
+These aren't mandatory, but appreciated:

 - prepend a  [component](#components) prefix, eg `cli: ` or `journal: `, for clarity and to help with changelog production
 - prepend a semicolon (`;`) to indicate commits that need not be mentioned in changelogs/release notes (as in the Emacs project)